 Chloe’s Gourmet Sweet Potato Soup is creamy without any cream.
 Good for all those lactose intolerant folks.
 And – no flour thickeners, so it is gluten free.
 This is a delicate soup that is a good accompaniment to any meal.
 It is a real show-stopper.

-• 1 1/2 pounds red sweet potatoes (about three medium-sized or two large potatoes).
+- 1 1/2 pounds light-colored sweet potatoes like Hayman Japanese, Murasakior O'Henry (about three medium-sized or two large potatoes)

 You will also need for garnish: